Driving on a Suspended License in Pennsylvania

 Reasons for Suspension or Revocation

-Your license can be suspended or revoked for certain driving offenses, criminal convictions, and a number of other reasons.
+Your license can be suspended or revoked for certain driving offenses, criminal convictions, and several other reasons.
 Some of the more common situations that lead to the loss of driving privileges include:

 However, this isn't a complete list of circumstances that can result in license suspension or revocation.
-Lots of other reasons can lead to losing your right to drive.
+Many other reasons can lead to losing your right to drive.

 Reinstating Your License

 Suspension and revocation periods vary depending on the circumstances.
 But once the suspension or revocation period is over, you'll typically need to pay a reinstatement fee (and might need to meet other requirements) before you can legally drive again.
-The fee is normally $70 or $88.
+The fee is normally $70 or $88, but reinstatement fees for DUI and chemical test refusal can be significantly higher.
+(75 Pa.
+Cons.
+Stat. §§ 1547, 1960 (2026).)

 Criminal Charges for Driving on a Suspended or Revoked License